home

 Dr Jaime Amezaga, Senior Lecturer in Environmental Policy and Sustainability, Sir Joseph Swan Institute for Energy Research

 Jaime lecturers and debates environmental policy and sustainability with engineering students.
 Originally from Spain, he came to the North East 12 years ago after living in The Netherlands for a while.
 He has two canny children.
 He coordinates several multinational research projects in natural resources management.
-He works with Aidan in the development of outreach programmes including Newcastle University's contribution to RCE North East.
+He works with Dr Aidan Doyle in the development of outreach programmes including Newcastle University's contribution to NECTER.

 Paola Masciulli Bateman, Giovanni Oliva, Locorotondo